 In November 2022, we filed cancellation actions seeking the cancellation of the three German Utility Models in the German Patent and Trademark Office.
-On December 27, 2023, the German Patent Office issued a preliminary opinion that DE'974 is likely to be cancelled.
-On January 23, 2024, the German Patent Office issued a preliminary opinion that DE'961 is likely to be cancelled.
-On March 7, 2024, the German Patent Office issued a preliminary opinion that DE'575 is likely to be cancelled.
+On December 27, 2023, the German Patent and Trademark Office issued a preliminary opinion that DE'974 is likely to be cancelled.
+On January 23, 2024, the German Patent and Trademark Office issued a preliminary opinion that DE'961 is likely to be cancelled.
+On March 7, 2024, the German Patent and Trademark Office issued a preliminary opinion that DE'575 is likely to be cancelled.
+On June 6, 2024, CureVac submitted a written statement to the German Patent and Trademark Office waiving DE'575.
+On June 12, 2024, we withdrew our request for cancellation of DE'575.
+On June 25 and 26, 2024, the German Patent and Trademark Office heard oral arguments regarding DE'961 and DE'974, and at the conclusion of the hearing on June 26, 2024, confirmed that both DE'961 and DE'974 were cancelled.